• Website Packages

 Donate Page

-Your Donate page has just one job: it need to make it easy for someone to contribute.
+Your Donate page has one job: make it easy for someone to contribute.

 That means: